the Creative Commons Attribution 4.0 License.

 Vertical flux of horizontal gravity wave momentum is defined as

-where Fx and Fy are the zonal and meridional components and ρ is the background density (Fritts and Alexander2003).
-The angle brackets around the wind residuals (u, v, and w) indicate that they are averages over a spatial region that largely includes the wavelengths of the waves considered.
+where Fx and Fy are the zonal and meridional components and is the background density (Fritts and Alexander, 2003).
+The angle brackets around the wind residuals (u′, v′, and w′) indicate that they are averages over a spatial region that largely includes the wavelengths of the waves considered.
 Ern et al. (2004) showed that Eq.
 (3) can be written in an alternative way:

-where g is the gravitational acceleration; N is the buoyancy frequency; and T^ and T are the temperature amplitude and background temperature, respectively.
+where g is the gravitational acceleration; N is the buoyancy frequency; and and are the temperature amplitude and background temperature, respectively.
 Moreover, k, l, and m are the horizontal and vertical wavenumbers; f is the Coriolis parameter; and ω is the intrinsic frequency.
 Equation (4) is simplified by excluding two correction terms which are described by Ern et al. (2017).
 Note that Eq.
 (3) calculates the momentum flux directly from the basic wind field, while the representation in Eq.
 (4) explicitly depends on wave parameters.
 Investigations into how well gravity wave parameters were retrieved can thus be conducted by applying both expressions and comparing the results.
-The rightmost term represents the conversion factor between the GW momentum flux and the GW pseudomomentum flux (Fritts and Alexander2003).
+The rightmost term represents the conversion factor between the GW momentum flux and the GW pseudomomentum flux (Fritts and Alexander, 2003).
 The vertical flux of horizontal pseudomomentum is an important quantity for propagating atmospheric waves as it is conserved in the absence of dissipation.
 However, it cannot be expressed without wave properties and is thus not suitable for evaluating the retrieval of waves.
 Further, note that both Eqs.
-(3) and (4) contain background properties (ρ and T), highlighting the need to separate the scales correctly.
+(3) and (4) contain background properties ( and ), highlighting the need to separate the scales correctly.

 2.2 HIAMCM

 The atmospheric data are taken from the HIAMCM (HIgh Altitude Mechanistic general Circulation Model).
-The HIAMCM is a high-resolution, spectral circulation model based on the KMCM (Kühlungsborn Mechanistic Circulation Model) (Becker and Vadas2020; Becker et al.2022).
+The HIAMCM is a high-resolution, spectral circulation model based on the KMCM (Kühlungsborn Mechanistic Circulation Model) (Becker and Vadas, 2020; Becker et al., 2022).
 The model was chosen as it explicitly generates atmospheric waves up to an altitude of 450 km from the surface, and it can represent waves with horizontal wavelengths as small as approximately 200 km, which is smaller than most general circulation models.
 Due to the turbulence scheme in the model, a sponge layer is not required, and the model completely supports the generation of secondary and tertiary waves from first principles.
 The GW length scales that are represented in the model are small enough to be captured by MATS observations, but it is important to note that MATS will also observe waves that are smaller than those generated by most of today's models.
 The accurate representation of the larger-scale structures, including the temperature background, makes HIAMCM data a good candidate for testing background removal.
 As the properties of the smoothing polynomials are determined based on large-scale variations in the temperature data, the introduction of additional small-scale structures should not have any substantial effect on the method's ability to capture the dynamics.
 Scales smaller than those represented in the HIAMCM would mainly affect the residual field.
 Therefore, conclusions drawn concerning background removal should be valid for the MATS operational analysis, irrespective of the presence or absence of smaller scales.
 For our analysis, we use a HIAMCM snapshot from 1 January 2016, at 06:00 UTC, without considering any temporal evolution.
 The global HIAMCM data fields are scale-separated using Fourier decomposition based on the zonal wavenumber, with some additional meridional smoothing from rolling third-order polynomials across 5° latitude windows.
-Motivated by Chen et al. (2022), scale separation is performed at ZWN 18, which results in a dataset that contains large-scale background fields (ZWN < 18) as well as small-scale residual fields (ZWN 18).
+Motivated by Chen et al. (2022), scale separation is performed at ZWN 18, which results in a dataset that contains large-scale background fields (ZWN < 18) as well as small-scale residual fields (ZWN ≥ 18).

 2.3 Orbit simulator